Commemorates William Washington Gordon I (1796-1842)

 Artists Henry Van Brunt, Frank M Howe and WF Pietch

-Wright Square’s principal, and largest, monument honors the life and achievements of railroad magnate William Washington Gordon I. It is one of only a few monuments in Savannah that does not honor a military figure, a testament to the importance of the railroads in Savannah’s history.
+Wright Square’s principal, and largest, monument honors the life and achievements of railroad magnate William Washington Gordon I, first president of the Central of Georgia Railroad.
+It is one of only a few monuments in Savannah that does not honor a military figure, a testament to the importance of the railroads in Savannah’s history.

 William Washington Gordon is mostly widely known for his role in the establishment of one of America’s earliest railroads, the Central of Georgia.
 He also worked as a lawyer and politician, and was elected to several city and state offices over a period of more than a decade.

 Gordon was born on January 17 1796 in Screven County, Georgia.
 After receiving his education in Rhode Island and military training at West Point, he moved to Savannah, where he studied the law under James Moore Wayne.